eic/epic.github.io/_public/science.md

 <figure>
   <img src="https://live.staticflickr.com/65535/51980030534_621e7bfa19_3k.jpg" alt="Deep Inelastic Scattering">
-  <figcaption>At ePIC scientists will probe the structure of matter at the most fundamental level through deep inelastic scattering process.
+    <figcaption style="font-size: 0.9em; font-style: italic; color: #555; margin-top: 10px; text-align: center;">At ePIC scientists will probe the structure of matter at the most fundamental level through deep inelastic scattering process.
 In this process an incoming electron emits a high-energy virtual photon that interacts with the interior of the nucleon, probing its internal structure. <em>Graphic courtesy of Brookhaven National Laboratory.</em></figcaption>
 </figure>